Research at RIB IMS

-IMS likes to support research projects because IMSWARE is software that allows you to easily manage and control complex systems and requirements.
-That's why it's easy for us to think outside the box and explore the true limits of our system.
+RIB IMS is happy to support research projects, because iTWO fm is software with which complex systems and requirements can be easily managed and controlled.
+That's why it's easy for us to think outside the box and explore the real limits of our system.

 We are particularly eager to engage in challenging research projects - since 2009 we have been involved in scientific research by the Federal Ministry of Education and Research (BMBF).